Do you get to pick your family?

 Because we don’t just live in a world of immediate family, and extended family, and adopted family.

 This world of family and friends lives in us.
-And we want that life to be as strong and healthy and effective in touching the lives of others around us as possible.
+And we want this life to be strong and healthy and effective in loving others around us.
+Which means we should choose wisely when it comes to who gets to occupy our personal space.

 Love bears all things, believes all things, hopes all things, endures all things.
 Love never ends. — 1 Corinthians 13:7, ESV